maringa780/ClusToRa/README.md

 ⚠️ **Warning:** _ClusToRa analysis_ must be performed using coordinates from the same tissue section, as null model randomizations are generated within that same tissue.
 See the _ClusToRa Analysis_ section below for instructions on setting up sample levels and previewing your configuration for a sanity check.

-Below, we use data from Tzouanas et al. (2026) (download compressed file in this repository), as analyzed in our cited work, to demonstrate how to navigate and use ClusToRa.
+Below, we use data from Tzouanas et al. (2026) (download compressed file in this repository), as analyzed in our cited work, to demonstrate how to navigate and use `ClusToRa`.

 ### • ClusToRa Analysis
 <details>